RustyYato/rel-ptr/README.md

 We see a pattern inside of `SelfRef::new`, first create the object, and use the sentinel `RelPtr::null()` and immediately afterwards assigning it a value using `RelPtr::set` and unwraping the result.
 This unwrapping is get quick feedback on whether or not the pointer was set, if it wasn't set then we can increase the size of the offset and resolve that.

-Once the pointer is set, moving the struct is still safe because it is using a *relative* pointer, so it doesn't matter where it is, only it's offset from
+Once the pointer is set, moving the struct is still safe because it is using a *relative* pointer, so it doesn't matter where it is, only it's offset from its pointee.
+In `SelfRef::fst` we use `RelPtr::as_ref_unchecked` because it is impossible to invalidate the pointer.
+It is impossible because we cannot set the relative pointer directly, and we cannot change the offsets of the fields of `SelfRef` after the relative pointer is set.